Skip to main content

 Where to find it: http://www.sandsidecafe.co.uk/

 All the best Beach Cafes sell crab sandwiches –so sandwich lovers will be heartened to see Whitby crab sandwiches on the menu at the Sandside Café.
-It’s right on the beach at Sandsend, just north west of Whitby on North Yorkshire’s picturesque heritage coast.
+It’s right on the Sandsend beach, just north of Whitby on North Yorkshire’s picturesque heritage coast.
 It’s where nature has kindly created a beautiful 2-mile stretch of golden sands to allow you to work up an appetite for lunch (and work off the calories afterwards).
 We say calories advisedly, having seen and admired their homemade pies and cakes.

 It opens all week in season, weekends, and school holidays during the rest of the year, so if you’re on this part of the coast for a holiday, you’ve absolutely no excuse not to call in!